 Fairtrade Cotton Example

 Please enjoy the video to the right, where you will find an example of just how much of a difference Fairtrade is having on cotton farmers in Senegal, in the West of Africa.

 This video provides an example of what it means to be covered under the Fairtrade certification in the real world.
 You, the customer, don’t just have to take our word for it; as this comes directly from the people who are benefiting.

 Demand quality, not only in the products you buy, but in the life of the person who made it.

 – Orsola De Castro

-At Tummah Ethical Trade, all of our cotton products contain cotton that has been certified organic.
+At Tummah, all of our clothing is made from cotton that has been certified organic.
 Whilst organics in the food industry is gaining momentum, a lot of people are still puzzled over whether there is any benefit in purchasing organic clothing.
 The argument for organic clothing zeros in on the most common raw material used in clothing: cotton.

 Cotton is a massive industry, yet at the moment it is estimated that less than 1% of cotton grown is organic.
 The change is beginning though, with many farmers making the swtich.
 The Global Organic Textile Standard (GOTS) provides certainty around the organic process, giving consumers confidence.
 Below is information from GOTS about the difference between farming practices, and the benefits of choosing organic cotton.